jrkerns/pylinac/docs/source/picketfence.rst

   sampled.
 The axis with a greater difference in percentile values is chosen as the orientation (The picket axis, it is argued, will have more pixel value variation than the axis parallel to leaf motion.)

-* **Adjust for EPID sag** -- If a nonzero value is passed for the sag adjustment, the image is shifted in the given direction.
+* **Adjust for EPID sag** -- If a nonzero value is passed for the sag adjustment, the image is shifted along the axis of the pickets; i.e. a +1 mm adjustment for an Up-Down picket image will move expected MLC positions up 1 mm.

 **Analysis**